We sing of war that is worse than civil

 of a mighty people who began to turn,

-with all dexterity, to gutting itself;
+with all dexterity,

-of blood hatred between citizens; and how,
+of blood hatred between citizens;

 in the sequel of tyranny’s broken contract,